wang264y/docker-data-science-environment/README.md

 ## Interacting with JupyterLab / Docker
 You'll need some special commands in order to actually use the JupyterLab in Docker.

+These commands assume that you:
+- Already have Docker running
+- Have `cd`ed to the directory where the `Dockerfile` and `compose.yml` reside.

 ### Initially starting the container